david-dick/firefox-marionette/README.md

 sends keys to the input field of a currently displayed modal message box

+## set\_javascript

+accepts a parameter for the the profile preference value of [javascript.enabled](https://support.mozilla.org/en-US/kb/javascript-settings-for-interactive-web-pages#w_for-advanced-users).
+This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## set\_pref

 accepts a [preference](http://kb.mozillazine.org/About:config) name and the new value to set it to.
 See the [get\_pref](#get_pref) and [clear\_pref](#clear_pref) methods to get a preference value and to restore it to it's original value.
 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.